HNBowen/CLTicTacToe/README.md

 # CLTicTacToe
 Command-line TicTacToe game

-# Installation
+## Installation

 Clone the repo in the standard manner.

 Install dependencies by running npm install from the root directory.

-Start a new game by running npm start
+Start a new game by running npm start.